TJTorola/A-Maze/README.md

 ```

 **Notes:**
-- There is no tail-call recursion so in practice I acually use an imparitive approach with a while loop to avoid stack overflow errors.
+- There tail-call optimization has very little support in modern browsers, so in practice I acually use an imparitive approach that is functionally similar to avoid stack overflow errors.
 - Cell diffs are returned and stored along with graphs to allow optimized rendering.
-- Because of the immutable nature of the graphs a minimal amount of memory, representing only what has changed and parental pointers, is used from one step to the next.
+- Because of the immutable nature of the graphs a minimal amount of memory is used from one step to the next.

 **Benefits**
 - Total seperation of graph logic from timing logic.